oracle-devrel/devo.tutorials/cassandra-cloud.md

 jupyter nbextension enable execute_time/ExecuteTime
 ```

-## 3. Configure Jupyterlab like a OEL7 Linux Service
+## Configure JupyterLab like an OEL7 Linux service

-Create a script to instantiate automatically and reboot Jupyterlab with "opc" user.
+Create a script to automatically instantiate and reboot JupyterLab with user `opc`:

 ```console
 vi /home/opc/launchjupyterlab.sh
 ```

-### Script for launchjupyterlab.sh
+### Script for `launchjupyterlab.sh`

-Using the virtualenv, you can launch Jupyterlab in a specific port (for example: 8001) and listen on public IP.
+Using the virtualenv, you can launch JupyterLab on a specific port (e.g., 8001) and listen via public IP:

 ```console
 #!/bin/bash